CARDBOARD BOX GINGERBREAD HOUSE!

 WHAT TO LOOK OUT FOR!

-• Before you paint on all parts you can draw in the windows, door and roof with a pencil, although it’s pretty straight forward, if you have a Gingerbread house to hand you can copy the markings or you can make up what you like.
+• Before you paint all parts, you can draw in the windows, door and roof with a pencil.
+Although it’s pretty straightforward, if you have a Gingerbread house to hand, you can copy the markings, or you can make up what you like.

 • I scrunched up different coloured tissue papers to make the treats for the roof of the house, but if you have little pom pom balls, they can be used instead.